Uniswap/docs/docs/sdk/v4/guides/advanced/pool-data.md

 A pool stores lots of bitmaps, each of which contain the status of 256 Ticks.
 The parameter `int16 wordPosition` the function accepts is the position of the bitMap we want to fetch.
-We can calculate all the position of bitMaps (or words as they are sometimes called) from the `tickSpacing` of the Pool, which is in turn dependant on the Fee tier.
+We can calculate all the position of bitMaps (or words as they are sometimes called) from the `tickSpacing` of the Pool, which is in turn dependent on the Fee tier.

 So to summarise we need 4 steps to fetch all initialized ticks: